StPaulAcademy/HOMAR-FTC-Library/README.md

 # HOMAR-FTC-Library
+Quick links: [HOMAR website](TBD); [Javadoc reference](TBD); [Spartan Robotics website](https://sites.google.com/spa.edu/spartan-robotics/).
+Keep reading for a description and installation instructions.
 ## Welcome!
 This is the home of HOMAR (Holonomic Omniwheel and Mecanum, Autonomy, and Response), a third-party library that simplifies many of the programming tasks in the [*FIRST* Tech Challenge](https://www.firstinspires.org/robotics/ftc).
-HOMAR was created by Gabriel Konar-Steenberg and Michaela Polley, working on [St. Paul Academy and Summit School](https://www.spa.edu) FTC teams #11117 and #12660.
+HOMAR was created by Gabriel Konar-Steenberg and Michaela Polley, working on [St. Paul Academy and Summit School](https://www.spa.edu) FTC teams #11117 and #12660 Spartan Robotics.
 ## Creation story
 **In the beginning, there was only chaos…**
 After our first season, we realized there were a lot of repetitive programming tasks that could be coded once and for all so we didn't have to messily keep rewriting them.
 This included things like servos that only ever moved to two positions, buttons and toggles for tele-op, and the somewhat involved mathematical algorithms behind the PID controller and holonomic (omniwheel and Mecanum) drivetrains.
 We decided to create a library to do all of that in a nicely-organized, object-oriented, modular, and extensible way, recognizing that we would need to add more bits and pieces to the library as time went on.
 In the spirit of gracious professionalism and in the belief that we do our best work when working together, we decided to publish our code so other teams could use it and improve it.